 Massage therapists are typically required to complete a post-secondary program in massage therapy, consisting of at least 500 hours of study and practice.
 Students study anatomy and physiology, kinesiology, physiology and more.
 Almost all states regulate massage therapy either at the state or local level, though licensure isn't required in all jurisdictions.
 For states that do require licensure or certification, students may be required to pass a state-administered test, the Massage and Bodywork Licensing Examination (MBLEx), or the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB).

 Physical therapy assistants are required in most states to successfully complete a two-year physical therapist assistant program accredited by the Commission on Accreditation in Physical Therapy Education.
 These programs typically consist of clinical and classroom study and should include classes in anatomy and physiology, psychology and CPR.
-Licensure is granted after successful completion of a PT assistant program and passing the National Physical Therapy Exam administered by the Federation of State Boards of Physical Therapy.
+Licensure is typically granted after successful completion of a PT assistant program and passing the National Physical Therapy Exam administered by the Federation of State Boards of Physical Therapy.

 Occupational therapy assistants are typically required to complete an associate degree program in OT assisting accredited by the Accreditation Council for Occupational Therapy Education.
 They are also required to complete clinical study and courses in the program may include those in psychology, neurology and biology.